 If your survey results indicate that a large number of your employees would be happy to refer a friend or family member to work at your company, it’s likely that your employee engagement levels are high.

 However, if your results are far less favourable, asking this question will provide you with an opportunity to dig deeper and investigate the reasons behind your employee responses, putting you in a better position to make the positive changes you need.
+To dig in deeper, look at monitoring your employee Net Promoter Score.

 3. Do you feel positive about your role and career pathway within our company?